marcosgb-01/FCEWebsite.github.io/README.md

 This website contains 7 webpages:

 #### Home (index.html)
-Contains basic infromation and links to all the other web pages.
+Contains basic information and links to all the other web pages.

 #### About me (about.html)